WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 58. What are stateless components ?

 - Stateless components , also known as functional components , are components that don't have any internal state.
 They are defined as a function , they receive props and they return JSX to be rendered.
 They are simpler , easy to reason about and less prone to bugs than stateful components because they don't have lifecycle methods.

+## 59. What are error boundaries in React v16?

+- Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors and display a fallback UI.
+They were introduced in React v16 and they allow you handle errors gracefully and ensures that your application continues to function even if there is an error.